pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 To prevent state drift, we will run a regular reconciliation job in CI.

-Of course, we will add other Pulumi providers on top of this org structure so we can sync our Slack teams, our Bamboo teams, and our gsuite groups.
+Of course, we will add other Pulumi providers on top of this org structure so we can sync our other tooling.